 Senior Vice President

-Ms. Rosenberg is Senior Vice President of Fiduciary Counselors Inc. She has more than thirty years of experience in corporate finance and pensions, with a concentration in corporate restructurings, workout, and bankruptcies.
+Ms. Rosenberg is Senior Vice President of Fiduciary Counselors Inc. She has over thirty years of experience in corporate finance, valuations, and pensions, with a concentration in corporate restructurings, workout, and bankruptcies.

 Prior to serving at PBGC, Ms. Rosenberg was the Capital Markets Manager and Cash Manager at MCI Communications Corporation, where she analyzed investment bankers’ capital structure proposals and managed the pension asset managers and pension asset allocations.

 Ms. Rosenberg received her B.S. degree in Finance from the University of Maryland, her M.B.A. in Finance from The George Washington University and a Certificate in Government Affairs from Georgetown University.
 She is a Chartered Financial Analyst (CFA), a Certified Insolvency and Restructuring Advisor (CIRA), and holds a Certification in Distressed Business Valuation (CDBV).
 Ms. Rosenberg teaches courses on pensions and valuations.
+She also serves on a peer review board for valuations.
 She is a frequent author and speaker on financial and pension matters and is widely quoted as an expert in these subjects.

 - “PTE 84-24 and Pension Plan Transactions Involving Insurance Agents or Brokers, Pension Consultants or Mutual Fund Principal Underwriters” by Laura Rosenberg and Ivan Strasfeld, June 2014.